spinalcom/spinal-core-hub/README.md

 ## Default binary

-The default binary architecture is for a unix 64b. if you want to use another architecture (32b or ARM) the binaries are in the `bin` folder.
+The default binary architecture is for a unix 64b. if you want to use another architecture (32b) the binaries are in the `bin` folder.

 ## Usage